ppqSense/QubeDocs/docs/QubeCL_Current_Manual/QubeCL_Manual_v5.md

 ### 6.1.1 Connectors

 The presence of the DDS sub-module adds some feature to the QubeCL and consequently some minor modiﬁcation to the LH module interconnections are present.
-The three standard connectors previously described are still present, but the connector **C7** is added on the left side of the module, as it is shown in [](#lh_with_dds) **C7** is an output SMA connector.
+The three standard connectors previously described are still present, but the connector **C7** is added on the left side of the module, as it is shown in [](#lh_with_dds), **C7** is an output SMA connector.
 The DDS module is capable of generating a **5 V square- wave** synchronization signal which is sourced from the low impedance output on C7.
 The user may chose to synchronize this signal both to the waveform sourced by DDS1 or to the waveform sourced by DDS2.

 ### 6.1.2 Control Software interface